thisisashwinraj/Ashwin-Mini-Learning-Projects/PandoraNLPWebApp/README.md

   This folder contains the visual graphics and modules that are used in the project.

 # Running the Web App
 The program necessary for deploying the web app is stored in the file NLPApp.py.
-To run the program, download the file to the working directory in your local system and run the following command on in the terminal/command prompt:
+To run the program, download the file to the working directory in your local system and run the following command in the terminal/command prompt:
 ```
 streamlit run NLPApp.py
 ```